Aleksegal/Git_Practice/mysyllabus.md

 You have the option of how public your disapearance is - Do you wish to simply dissipate into the ether without a trace?
 Perhaps a single text message to a loved one to console or blame them is in order.
 You can also go all out and leave a complex system of riddles leading to an explanation of your disapearance that some way decide to follow.

 *What ever you decide to do, stick with it.* Every time you fail to stick to your disapearance, its impact will decline with each sibsequent attempt and your perceived mental state will be deemed attention-hungry rather than totally mysterious.

+## Step 3
+*Your New (Un)life*

+Being disapeared offers an escape from the world that you knew and offers entry into a totally new world of discovery.
+However, be aware that this new world can be harsh, lonely, and challenging.
+How well you fare will depend on your resources - both monetary and social.
+If you have a social network with other disapeared persons such as hackers, phreakers, squatters, and or communes, you can enter those communities temporarily and access support.